acidau/acidau.github.io/cv/index.md

 #### Management

++ Provided guidance to volunteer director and staff as co-head of People & Culture Committee in 2022-23.
++ Provided subject matter expertise for guest acquisition, and ongoing strategy and operational advice.
+Handled escalations on the show floor.
 + Established new Ticketing department with 9 year-round staff into Customer Service, Systems / Infrastructure and Entry Experience divisions.
 + Designed and delivered ticketing, queuing, access control and reporting solution for expansion into a 2-day convention at Rosehill Gardens in August 2014, with over 13,000 attendees.
 Worked closely with in-house IT and Marketing departments in delivery.
 + Trained, rostered and supervised senior staff and teams of up to 75 on-the-day volunteers in ticketing, ushering, and staffing information desks.